General Rules of Kitesurfing

 Each piece of safety gear plays a vital role in ensuring your well-being while kitesurfing.
 The helmet shields your head from injuries, the PFD keeps you buoyant in the water, the harness connects you to the kite for control, the safety leash provides a quick release in emergencies, and the whistle helps you communicate distress signals.
 By investing in and using these essential safety items, you are not only safeguarding yourself but also empowering yourself to enjoy the freedom and thrill of kitesurfing to the fullest.
 Stay safe, and ride the waves with confidence!

-Also Read General Rules of Laser Tag
+Also Read General Rules of Rugby Tens

 Beach Etiquette